Mask (1985 film): Plot

-In 1979 Azusa, California, Rocky Dennis, a teenage boy with the extremely rare genetic disorder known as craniodiaphyseal dysplasia, is accepted without question by his freewheeling bohemian biker mother, her boyfriend Gar, who is a father figure to him, his "extended motorcycle family," and his maternal grandparents who share his passion of baseball card collecting; but is treated with fear, pity, awkwardness, and teasing by those unaware of his humanity, humor, and intelligence.
-Rocky's unstable mother, Florence "Rusty" Dennis, is determined to give Rocky as normal a life as possible, in spite of her eccentric and chaotic life as a member of the Turks biker gang, as well as her strained relationship with her father Abe.
-She fights for Rocky's enrollment in a junior high school, and confronts the principal Mr. Simms who would rather classify Rocky as intellectually disabled and relegate him to a special education school, despite the fact that his condition has not affected his intelligence.
+In 1979 Azusa, California, the film follows Rocky Dennis, a teenage boy with the extremely rare genetic disorder known as craniodiaphyseal dysplasia.
+He is accepted without question by his freewheeling bohemian biker mother Florence "Rusty" Dennis, her boyfriend Gar, who is a father figure to him, his "extended motorcycle family," and his maternal grandparents who share his passion of baseball card collecting.
+However, many others treat Rocky with fear, pity, awkwardness, and teasing by those unaware of his humanity, humor, and intelligence.

+Rocky's unstable mother is determined to give Rocky as normal a life as possible, in spite of her eccentric and chaotic life as a member of the Turks biker gang, as well as her strained relationship with her father Abe.
+She fights for Rocky's enrollment in a mainstream junior high school, and confronts the principal Mr. Simms who would rather classify Rocky as intellectually disabled and relegate him to a special education school, completely ignoring the fact that his condition has not affected Rocky's intelligence.
 At his semi-annual physical, Rocky claims to be feeling well despite recurring excruciating headaches that Rusty can simply remedy by helping to calm him by focusing on happy memories.
-A young doctor tells Rusty that Rocky's life expectancy is limited to only less than six months, but she scoffs, pointing out that other doctors made erroneous claims about Rocky's condition (e.g. he would be deaf, blind, intellectually impaired, etc.) that were all completely disproven.
+A young inexperienced doctor tells Rusty that Rocky's life expectancy is limited to only less than six months, but she scoffs, pointing out how other doctors made erroneous claims about Rocky's condition that were all completely disproven such as he would be deaf, blind or intellectually impaired.

 Rocky goes on to thrive at school, making many friends with his wit and humor, tutoring his classmates for $3 per hour, as well as assisting a fellow student with his locker combination, and telling an entertaining rendition of the Trojan Wars to his history class.
 Shortly before graduation, he is asked by the principal to accept a job as a counselor's aide at Camp Bloomfield, a summer camp for visually impaired children, which he is hesitant to accept.
-At his graduation from junior high, Rocky takes home several academic achievement prizes in mathematics, history, and science.
+At his graduation from junior high, Rocky takes home several academic achievement prizes in mathematics, history and science.